Moses Austin: Plan for settlement

 After returning from successful negotiations in San Antonio, Austin returned to Missouri to recruit settlers for his new settlement.
-In April, he created a “Form of Contract for Emigration to Texas” which detailed the obligations of each member joining the settlement in Texas.
+In April, he created a "Form of Contract for Emigration to Texas" which detailed the obligations of each member joining the settlement in Texas.
 Austin required emigrants to help build community structures.
-He also ordered the settlers to own a “Spanish carbine”, a type of gun, to protect the settlement.
+He also ordered the settlers to own a "Spanish carbine", a type of gun, to protect the settlement.
 Austin's relationship with the settlers he recruited was not one of mutual respect, but rather he employed the settlers.
 Austin contracted his settlers to work from their departure in May, until the following January.
 In return, Austin guaranteed transportation along with the necessary tools and provisions to begin the settlement.
 Although Moses Austin died prior to his planned departure, his son, Stephen F. Austin, continued his efforts to colonize Texas.
 Austin triggered such a substantial movement of people into Texas that the land became inundated with Americans.
 Austin's push to settle Texas contributed to the Texas Revolution in 1836 which foreshadowed Texas's integration into the United States in 1845.

 Death

-Moses Austin died of pneumonia.
+Austin died of pneumonia.
 His tomb is located in Potosi, Missouri.